ig-oramos/ig-oramos/README.md

 -->
 ## About me
 - I have a degree in Systems Analysis and Development from FATEC Ferraz de Vasconcelos in the state of São Paulo - Brazil.
-- I'm looking for a job in the web developer role, but I'm open to different roles as well.
 - I have academic and personal experience with PHP, HTML, CSS and JavaScript.

 ---